nashville-software-school/bangazon-inc/book-4-bangazon/chapters/ASPNET_IDENTITY_INTRO.md

 </ItemGroup>
 ```

 Then restore the packages and run the generator to create your user class and corresponding views.
+Make sure you change the namespace from `StudentExercises` to your application's namespace.

 ```sh
 dotnet restore